UW-POLS503/2015/web/pages/index.md

 - Potential outcomes framework, regression, matching

+    - Slides on Casual Inference [pdf](lectures/Lecture_Causal_Inference_handout.pdf)
+    - Readings

 		- Gelman and Hill, Ch 9--10.
 		- Angrist and Pischke, Ch 1--3.
 		- Angrist, Joshua D., and Jorn-Steffen Pischke.
 2010. ``The Credibility Revolution in Empirical Economics: How Better Research Design Is Taking the Con out of Econometrics.'' *Journal of Economic Perspectives* 24(2): 3–30. <http://www.aeaweb.org/articles.php?doi=10.1257/jep.24.2.3> *For background reading*

 ### Friday, May 29